Enhancing Video Inpainting with Aligned Frame Interval Guidance

 \textbf{Controller Layers.} As shown in the 3rd, 4th, and 6th rows of Tab.~\ref{tab:ablation_study}, reducing the number of context controller layers leads to a sharp drop in performance, demonstrating the effectiveness of our controller design.
 This can be attributed to fewer injection layers limit the I2V model’s ability to learn context and motion information.

-\textbf{CoSpliced Modulde.} When the ID alignment adapter is removed and unpainted frames are directly fed input into the image inpainting model, we observe an increase in CLIP similarity in Tab.~\ref{tab:ablation_study} row 5.
-However, this comes at the cost of significantly reduced temporal consistency in the output video and detailed qualitative results of ID alignment can be found in the supplementary material.
-This provides strong evidence for the effectiveness of our CoSplice module, which ensures consistent foreground inpainting during video generation.
+\textbf{FrameProp Modulde.} When the ID alignment adapter is removed and unpainted frames are directly fed input into the image inpainting model, we observe an increase in CLIP similarity in Tab.~\ref{tab:ablation_study} row 5.
+However, this comes at the cost of significantly reduced temporal consistency in the output video and detailed qualitative results of ID alignment can be found in Fig.~\ref{image:ablation_vis}.
+This provides strong evidence for the effectiveness of our FrameProp module, which ensures consistent foreground inpainting.